Peng-Rao/SE4HPC_notes/main.typ

   Kafka is a framework for the event-driven paradigm:
   - Includes primitives to create *event produces* and *consumers* and a runtime infrastructure to handle *event transfer* from producers to consumers.
   - *Stores events* durably and reliably.
-  - Allow consumers to process events as they occur or retrospectively.
+  - Allow *consumers* to process events as they occur or retrospectively.
-  These services are offered in a distributed, highly scalable, elastic, fault-tolerant, and secure manner.
+  These services are offered in a *distributed, highly scalable, elastic, fault-tolerant, and secure manner*.

   #figure(
     image("figures/Kafka-architecture.jpg", width: 70%),